A continuous multiple hypothesis testing framework for optimal exoplanet detection: Formalism

 In the context of exoplanets, $n$ is the number of planets and $\theta_i$ are the parameters of planet $i$.
-The parameters $\eta$ is a vector including the instrumental offsets, potentially polynomial trends, hyperparameters of a stochastic process describing the noise, etc. The likelihood describes the noise model, and the priors are either reference ones, or aimed at representing the demographics of planets.
+The parameters $\eta$ is a vector that includes instrumental offsets, potentially polynomial trends, hyperparameters of a stochastic process describing the noise, etc. The likelihood describes the noise model, and the priors are either reference ones or aimed at representing the demographics of planets.